 When your final egg donor application is completed and accepted at our Los Angeles office, we will contact you within 48 hours to arrange a phone or an in person interview.
 We will enjoy getting to know you and hearing about your family and your life’s dreams and we will carefully explain the medical procedures.
 After this interview you will be asked to have your profile put on our password protected website and will likely be matched very soon with a loving couple.
 Supplying a number of diverse photographs of you and possibly your family members is a key factor to being matched.

 STEP TWO - Being Chosen

 It is a wonderful feeling to know that you have the honor of helping someone to achieve their dream.
 We will give you reassuring information about your couple who will have been screened and interviewed by our staff.
 We may be the only agency in Los Angeles or elsewhere to turn down prospective couples who are not ready to be intended parents.
 After you agree to participate you will be given paperwork to sign and asked to have your blood drawn on Day 3 of your menstrual cycle in order to measure your fertility.

 STEP THREE - Psychological Screening

 Your emotional health is an important consideration to exclude the presence of psychiatric disease which could be inherited by a child.
 You will be asked to take a standardized psychological test which consists of many true and false questions.
-This test will need to be proctored by a professional in your area.
+This test will be scored by a professional psychologist.

 STEP FOUR - Genetic Report